Skip to main content

 Key concepts:

-• self.start() and self.stop() control animations
+• unit.start() and unit.stop() control animations

 Next Steps